From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 Step 8: Monitoring with Prometheus and Grafana

-This is where I move from test-time confidence to runtime visibility.
+This phase moves from test-time confidence to runtime visibility.

 Monitoring Architecture